 We’ve evolved past our basic nature in many ways.
 When our urge for conflict was harder to feed, before the information age, when you had to go find someone who actually knew what the hell they were talking about in order to engage in debate, we did this better.
 As a result, our political machine was less polarized and more effective.
 There’s good news here though.
 We did this once.
 And we can do it again.
 Because doing it is actually pretty easy.
 All you have to do is break the binary code.
 Break the programming.

+You can do that with the most powerful thing that we have, that computers don’t; good old fashioned human curiosity.
 The greatest force the world has ever seen is our ability to wonder about something.
 Wondering leads to questions.
 Questions are most useful when we ask them to inform what we want to know instead of consume answers to other questions that are fed to us before we ask them.
 When it comes to critical societal issues, there’s one great question you can ask to break the binary code.
 One basic infinitely powerful question.